Purdue-CS193/homework-0-Aryan-Shahane/index.md

+## Aryan Shahane's First CS193 Homework

+### Favorite Things about CS 193:
+  - Fun homework that also teaches new technologies
+  - Cool teachers that are actually students
+  - Welcoming classmates

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.